 What is Login Cooldown and how does it work?

-The Login Cooldown feature is like a bouncer who will only let 1 person in at a time, and within a certain period of time.
+The Login Cooldown feature is a part of the Login Guard module.
+It's like a bouncer who will only let 1 person in at a time, and within a certain period of time.

 So if you set your login cooldown to be 60 seconds, only 1 user may attempt to log into your site within 60 seconds.